 What is Chinese Dregea?

 No shrinking violets, Chinese dregea plants take center stage in your backyard and increase their presence over time.
-After a decade in your garden, Chinene dregea vines will have grown to an imposing 10 to 13 feet high with a spread about equal to the height.
+After a decade in your garden, Chinene dregea vines will have grown to an imposing 10 to 13 feet (3 to 4 m.) high with a spread about equal to the height.

 The term “hardiness” refers to the temperature range a plant tolerates, especially the low temperatures.
 If you are thinking of planting and caring for Chinese dregea, you’ll want to keep them out of really cold areas.
 They are hardy to 19 degrees Fahrenheit (-7 C.).